GTMStack

 Judgment Calls and Edge Cases

-When a key prospect makes an unusual request, when a deal requires creative structuring, when a customer situation requires discretion — these moments require human judgment.
+When a key prospect makes an unusual request, when a deal requires creative structuring, when a customer situation requires discretion.
+These moments require human judgment.
 The small-team model works precisely because it frees humans to focus on these high-impact moments instead of burying them in administrative work.

 Building an AI-Native GTM Stack